 I’m, in essence, a scientist by training and an entrepreneur in operation.

-My super powers sit in the realm of systems-based thinking.
-It may feel big, (by its very nature, systems are sort of big), but I have found that using that approach tends to help people see the small, highly leverage-able points for making an impact.
+I tend towards systems-based thinking.
+It feels big a lot of the time, (by its very nature, systems are sort of big), but I have found that using that approach helps me see the small, highly leverage-able points for making an impact.

 We use our intellect, creativity and imagination to build and deploy cool technologies, but stop short when designing systems, processes and discipline around asking the hard “why” questions for who and why we build them.

 This site is born from that thinking.

 Need to reach me?
 Email tgmaslach at gmail dot com.
 LinkedIn here.

 “You do not rise to the level of your goals.
 You fall to the level of your systems.” – James Clear